mcarr-and/go-gin-marshalling/README.md

 ## Project includes:

+* WIP
-* WIP - Opentelemetry via Jaeger
+  * Opentelemetry via Jaeger

-* Unit testing sending and receiving JSON
+* Unit testing sending and receiving JSON to Gin
   * Get all albums
   * Get album by ID
   * Get album by ID that is not found